Myrarust/Myra-Rust/index.md

 ## Projects

-Please take a look at some of my favorite projects I completed during my Data Science Master's program.
-These projects span a variety of different domains and demostrate my capabilities in Python, data wrangling, machine learning, predictive analysis, and data visualization.
+Here are a some of my favorite projects I completed during my Data Science Master's program.
+If you see one that peaks your interest, you can view the project deliverables and code by clicking the Github repo link.
+This will bring you to the repo specific to that project.

 <html>
    <body>
       <h3>Statistical Analysis of IVF Success Rates</h3>
       <p>
          Many women have difficulty becoming pregnant and look to assisted reproductive procedures to help with conceiving a child.
 In vitro fertilization (IVF) is one of the procedures available.
 During the IVF procedure, an egg is retrieved from the woman, fertilized in a laboratory, then the fertilized embryo is transferred to the woman’s uterus.
 The IVF process is a very expensive.
 This project utilized R programming language to conduct statistical analysis on IVF success rates and factors to help an individual make decisions on whether in vitro fertilization is a good choice for them.
-         <br><a href="https://github.com/Myrarust/IVF-Success-Rate-Statistical-Analysis/blob/master/IVF%20Project%20Final%20Report.pdf">Final Report</a>
          <br><a href="https://github.com/Myrarust/IVF-Success-Rate-Statistical-Analysis">Github Repo</a></p>
    </body>
    <body>